Youdanshow/netre/README.md

 This Python script summarizes network information on the host system.
 On Linux it relies on `ip`, `ss` and `systemctl`.
 On Windows it uses `ipconfig` and `netstat`, while macOS support falls back to `ifconfig` and `lsof`.

 It can also scan the local host for known vulnerabilities using `nmap`'s `vulners` script.
+By default it runs `nmap -sV --script vulners 127.0.0.1`.
 The vulnerability scan relies on the `nmap` command line tool and the `python-nmap` library.

 Run it with: